ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - a way for apps to send messages to each other
     - you can add messages to a queue or a Service Bus (which is the enterprise version of a queue)
     - or you can use events
-    - event: small noifications, not much information, like a notification on your phone
+    - event: small notifications, not much information, like a notification on your phone
     - message: has more info, all the info you need to process the message, like an email in your inbox
     - Event Grid
         - for events happening in Azure